 - Bagels: Toasted bagels and crispy bagel chips are so good with this dill and cream cheese-based dip!

 - Avocado: A unique, but delicious pairing option is avocado!
-Cut an avocado in half, remove the pit and stuff the halves with creamy pickle dip!
+Cut an avocado in half, remove the pit and stuff the halves with creamy dip!

 - Meat: Create a beautiful charcuterie board featuring your favorite cheeses and meats, such as Salami and Soppressata, along with pickle dip and rustic crackers!